If you think indoor comfort is important, then ductwork should matter to you – and it should matter a lot.

 Does sticking to Manual J take time?
 Yes, it does.
 Avoiding Manual J and relying on rules of thumb (like square footage) would be a lot easier.
 In the short term, it would also be less expensive for our clients.

 But over the long term, you might end up spending more to fix your ductwork or replace your equipment with a different system.
-You’d also be really uncomfortable for months – possibly even years.
+You’d also be uncomfortable for months – possibly even years.
 We don’t want that to happen, so we perform the Manual J load calculation every time.
 Every.
 Single.
 Time.

 2. Perform Manual S, Manual T, and Manual D calculations